sensedeep/senselogs/README.md

 * LOG_OVERRIDE
 * LOG_SAMPLE

-If you change these environment variables, the next time your Lambda function is invoked, it will be loaded with the new environment variable values.
+If you change these environment variables, the next time your Lambda function is invoked, it will be automatically loaded by AWS with the new environment variable values.
 In this manner, you can dynamically and immediately control your logging channels without modifying code or redeploying.

 The [SenseDeep serverless studio](https://www.sensedeep.com) manages these filter settings and will update these environment variables on your Lambdas.